databricks-industry-solutions/security-analysis-tool/docs/setup.md

                   })

              ```
-           *  Follow the instructions "Add a service principal to a workspace" [Add a service principal to a workspace using the admin console](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/users-groups/service-principals#--add-a-service-principal-to-a-workspace) as detailed in the document for each workspce you would like to analyze.
+           *  Follow the instructions "Add a service principal to a workspace" [Add a service principal to a workspace using the admin console](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/users-groups/service-principals#--add-a-service-principal-to-a-workspace) as detailed in the document for each workspace you would like to analyze as an admin (Note: the Admin role for the Service Principle is required to analyze many of the APIs).

            <img src="./images/azure_service_account_workspaces_api.png" width="70%" height="70%">